 The amount of child support a parent needs can change over time, as can a parent’s ability to pay it.
 For various reasons, either parent may ask the Florida family courts to modify a previous child support order.
 However, the court won’t grant all requests, so it’s imperative that both parents know the rules for a child support modification.

 Orlando Family Team understands that both a parent’s and child’s financial needs change over time and that this can affect the amount of child support a court will expect a parent to pay.
-If you believe the child support order in your case should be modified, or you don’t agree with the other parent’s request to modify it, we can help.
+If you are a resident in Orange County, Volusia County, Orlando, or throughout Florida, and believe the child support order in your case should be modified, or you don’t agree with the other parent’s request to modify it, we are here to help.

 When Can Child Support Be Modified?